DFabric/browser-tools/README.md

 To update from the upstream repository and its subprojects:

-`git pull && git submodule update --remote --merge`
+`git pull && git submodule update --remote --force`

 ## Use this site locally/offline with an HTTP server